Aaron Paquette: Art career

+He was also a writer on the 2023 APTN feature documentary "re-ken-si-le-a-shen".

 Consulting work

-Paquette is the president of Cree8 Success, a consulting firm.
+Paquette was the president of Cree8 Success, a consulting firm.

 In 2012, Cree8 Success ran an Education Conference that hosted the following facilitators and presenters: David Bouchard, Richard Wagamese, Ryan McMahon, ASANI (musical trio made up of Debbie Houle, Sarah Pocklington, and Sherryl Sewepagaham), K.A.S.P. (a.k.a.
-Paul Sawan),Dawn Marie Marchand, Amanda Woodward (traditional dancer), and Richard Van Camp, in addition to Aaron Paquette.
+Paul Sawan), Dawn Marie Marchand, Amanda Woodward (traditional dancer), and Richard Van Camp, in addition to Aaron Paquette.

-Paquette has recorded a podcast for Cree8 Success, which can be accessed through SoundCloud.

-Politics
+Paquette sold the assets of the corporation in 2017 after being elected to Edmonton City Council.

+Political career

 He ran as a New Democratic Party candidate in the riding of Edmonton Manning in the 2015 federal election, defeated by candidate Ziad Aboultaif of the Conservative Party.

 In 2017, Paquette ran for Edmonton City Council in Ward 4, which includes the neighbourhoods of Northeast Edmonton, Manning, and Clareview.
 Paquette defeated 11 other candidates for the seat with 23.79% of the vote.

-Paquette announced in March 2021 that he will seek re-election to the Edmonton City Council in October 2021.
+Paquette announced in March 2021 that he would seek re-election to the Edmonton City Council in October 2021.
 He emphasized that as a City Councilor he has focused on improving services for Edmonton residents and ending what are known as "ward wars," wherein municipalities fight with each other for budgets and support services.
 The 2021 municipal election saw changes to the ward names and boundaries, and Paquette was re-elected in Ward Dene, which includes his former Ward 4.

 He was among just a handful of councillors in the election to receive the majority of the vote in the ward involved - Paquette received 54 percent of the vote in his ward.

+Since 2020, Paquette has served as Honorary Chief Factor for Fort Edmonton Park.

+He has served on the Alberta Industrial Heartland Association from 2017 to 2021.